Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 - "PScript" is an alternative for the microsoft scripting host (player for VBS files).
 It works great on newer operating systems like Windows Vista and higher.
 FOr Windows 2000 and XP the old wscript.exe from microsoft will be used.
 - "Custom Resolution Utility (CRU)" - yeah - thats mostly the key function for the undeniable advantage that your computer doesn't need to reboot after changing your graphic cards driver settings.
 Of course, AMD, Intel and Nvidia could bypass them easily as they are the inventor od their driver and know some seret approaches to them we'll never get to explained.
 But CRU has the power to adapt it's behaviour in disable and enable your graphic card in device manager from command line.
 But instead of manual doing they do it a little safer so there is no risk the display won't awake from blackness after this.
 For your information: Until now, no other free tool exists that can perform that!
 - "Rexplorer" preempts problems related to Start menu/app windows/taskbar by killing all processes called "explorer.exe" and restart them with restoring all instances of Windows-Explorer / system control.
 On all OS before Windows 8 it interrupts also any file copying.
 How lucky we must be, start menu freezing only happends on Windows 10, so Rexplorer don't harm any open copy process (it only closes the progress window).
 On older OS my App don't use Rexplorer.
+- "vmrun" from VMware shouldn't named here actually since I have to use it only for taking prevention of heavy crashing VMware VM's when running ToastyX "restart.exe" (reloads the GPU).
+But the software is very powerful when it comes to handle the VM's silently.
+Sorry about the short console window appearing, but to make it invisible would costs disproportionate too much effort for me right now (maybe in the future).

 -------------------------------
 SPECIAL THANKS